uddugteam/index-daemon/README.md

 ## Notes

 - Field `id` of websocket requests must be unique.
+This field is required.
 This field value can be string or integer.
 - There's only one fiat currency supported - `USD`, and it's hardcoded.